Dreamcatcher (novel): Plot summary

 Months later, Jonesy and Henry reminisce about their time in an underground military compound where they were held following the events at the reservoir.
 It is revealed that Jonesy was immune to the alien fungus all along, and Mr. Gray was only able to take over his mind because he believed it could—the idea being caught as in a dreamcatcher.

 Reception

 Kirkus Reviews described the novel as "[t]op suspense with a surreal climax you'd have to read twice."
-Publishers Weekly stated:The genius shines through in any case, in the images and conceits that blind with brilliance, in the magnificent architecture, in the wide swaths of flat-out riveting reading and, most of all, in the wellsprings of emotions King taps as he plumbs the ties that bind his characters and, by extension, all of us to one another.
+Publishers Weekly stated:The book has flaws, then, and each of them cries "runaway author."
+Is anyone editing King these days? [...]
+The genius shines through in any case, in the images and conceits that blind with brilliance, in the magnificent architecture, in the wide swaths of flat-out riveting reading and, most of all, in the wellsprings of emotions King taps as he plumbs the ties that bind his characters and, by extension, all of us to one another.